 One of the most straightforward solutions lies in formatting your external hard drive.
 By doing so, you’ll be able to wipe out the contents of your hard drive.

-If the external HDD contains data, which you’re able to access, then consider copying the same to your PC, Mac, or any other storage device.
+If the external HDD contains data, that you’re able to access, then consider copying the same to your PC, Mac, or any other storage device.
 After which, you can proceed with the format option to delete all the files with complete ease- all in one go.

 How to format your External HDD?